DomizianoScarcelli/computer-science-sapienza-notes/Advanced Machine Learning/Index - Advanced Machine Learning.md

 **Course**: Advanced Machine Learning (2023-2024) **Sources**: Prof. Galasso Slides and Lectures, along with papers relative to each subject.

-**Disclaimer**: the notes may not be complete or correct, so that them as a reference and not as the only material for your study.
+**Disclaimer**: the notes may not be complete or correct, so take them as a reference and not as the only material for your study.
 # Table of Contents
 - [[Advanced Machine Learning/Convolutional Neural Networks|Convolutional Neural Networks]]
 - [[Activation Functions]]